CA-DataScience/ca-datascience.github.io/README.md

 ## Adding an Event to the Calendar

-Events are displayed on the [Events & Workshops](https://ca-datascience.github.io/blog/events.html) page.
-The calendar automatically sorts events into "Upcoming" and "Past" sections based on the current date.
+Events are displayed on the [Events & Workshops](https://ca-datascience.github.io/blog/events.html) page as an interactive calendar grid powered by [FullCalendar](https://fullcalendar.io/).

 ### How It Works

 Events are stored in a single YAML data file: `_data/events.yml`.
+When the site builds, a Python script reads this file and converts it to FullCalendar format.
+The calendar displays events in a monthly grid view with:
+- Color-coded events by category
+- Click-to-view event details popup
+- Toggle between grid and list views
+- Navigation between months

-When the site builds, a Python script reads this file and generates the event cards automatically.
-You don't need to write any HTML—just add your event to the YAML file.
+You don't need to write any HTML or JavaScript—just add your event to the YAML file.

 ### Step-by-Step: Adding a New Event